 Next, click the Edit Schema button to check or alter the tFIlterRow schema as per your requirements.

-For now, we kept the default logical And, and then click on the Add (plus) button.
+For now, we kept the default logical And, and then clicked on the Add (plus) button.
 By default, it adds the first column from the Customers table, i.e., EmpID.
 Please use the drop-down box to select the required column, and here, we chose the Occupation.

 Under the Operators, we have the following options, such as Equals, Not Equal to, Greater than, Lower than (less than), Greater or Equal to (greater than or equal to), Lower or equal to ( less than or equal to).
 I don’t think I have to explain these options because you know what they do!

 For the Talend Filter row demo purpose, we selected the Not Equal to the operator, and the value as a Skilled Manual.
-It means Talend tFilterRow has to returns all the Customers whose Occupation is not equal to Skilled Manual.
+It means Talend tFilterRow has to return all the Customers whose Occupation is not equal to Skilled Manual.

 Next, we are using the DBOutput to save the Talend tFilterRow output in a SQL Database.
 Here, we are creating the Talend_FilterRow table as the destination table.